-Specialty Chemicals uses four primary raw materials to produce its chemical products: electricity, salt, potash and water.
-Electricity comprises 70% to 85% of variable production costs for sodium chlorate.
-Sodium-based chlor-alkali variable production costs include electricity costs which are approximately 45% to 55% of the total, while potassium-based chlor-alkali products have a significant portion of the variable production cost attributed to potassium chloride and therefore electricity costs are approximately 10% to 15% of the total.
+Specialty Chemicals uses four primary raw materials to produce its chemical products: electricity, salt, potassium chloride and water.
+Electricity comprises 65% to 85% of variable production costs for sodium chlorate.
+Sodium-based chlor-alkali variable production costs include electricity costs, which are approximately 35% to 55% of the total, while potassium-based chlor-alkali products have a significant portion of the variable production cost attributed to potassium chloride and therefore electricity costs are approximately 10% to 20% of the total.
 The business has long-term contracts or contracts that renew automatically with power producers in each of the jurisdictions in which its plants are located.
-These contracts generally provide Specialty Chemicals with some portion of firm power supply and a portion that may be interrupted by the producer based on the terms of the various agreements.
-The business can reduce its overall power costs.
-Approximately 7% of Specialty Chemicals' annual power requirements are located in deregulated electricity jurisdictions which are subject to larger price variations based on market conditions.
+These contracts generally provide Specialty Chemicals with some portion of firm and non-firm power supply.
+The business can reduce its power consumption quickly and at minimal cost, which allows it, in some jurisdictions, to provide benefits to the electric power system in return for financial credits.
+Approximately 7% of Specialty Chemicals' annual power requirements are located in deregulated electricity jurisdictions that are subject to market forces and price risks.
 Specialty Chemicals regularly monitors energy pricing and may secure hedging arrangements to mitigate energy price risk.
-See Specialty Chemicals on page 35.
+See Specialty Chemicals on page 29.

-Electricity for Specialty Chemicals' Chilean facility is supplied by CMPC Celulosa S.A as part of a long-term sodium chlorate supply agreement.
+Electricity for Specialty Chemicals' Chilean facility is supplied by CMPC Celulosa S.A. as part of a long-term sodium chlorate supply agreement.

-Specialty Chemicals purchases salt from third-party suppliers at each of its plants with the exception of the Hargrave and Saskatoon facilities, which are self-supplied through long-term salt reserves that are solution-mined on site.
+Specialty Chemicals purchases salt from third-party suppliers and is also self-supplied at the Hargrave and Saskatoon facilities through long-term salt reserves that are solution-mined on site.
 Salt purchase contracts are typically fixed-price contracts with terms of one year or greater, often with automatic renewals.
-Salt costs typically make up 10 to 15% of the variable production costs for sodium chlorate.
+Salt costs typically make up 15% to 30% of the variable production costs for sodium chlorate.

-Potassium chloride is a major raw material used in the production of potassium hydroxide at Specialty Chemicals' Port Edwards Wisconsin facility.
-Substantially all of Specialty Chemicals' potassium chloride is received from Nutrien Inc. (formerly Potash Corporation of Saskatchewan), which operates two potassium chloride mines that are able to provide the product specifications required by Specialty Chemicals.
-In the event of a potassium chloride supply interruption, Specialty Chemicals' Port Edwards facility is able to switch production to the sodium molecule from the potassium molecule.
-The ability to switch between sodium and potassium reduces the risks associated with a single point of supply for potassium chloride.
+Potassium chloride is a key raw material used in the production of potassium hydroxide at Specialty Chemicals Port Edwards, Wisconsin, facility.
+Specialty Chemicals has a strategic partnership with the potassium chloride supplier who is capable of providing the product specifications required by Specialty Chemicals.
+In the event of a potassium chloride supply interruption, Specialty Chemicals' Port Edwards facility is able to partially switch between sodium and potassium products, reducing the risks associated with a single point of supply for potassium chloride.
 The cost of electricity is far greater than all other costs of production combined for Specialty Chemicals.
 Therefore, supply of electricity at reasonable prices and on acceptable terms is critical.
-If Specialty Chemicals is unable to obtain electricity at reasonable prices and on acceptable terms, it will have a negative impact on its results of operations.
-The electricity that Specialty Chemicals uses is supplied by others and may be subject to wide price fluctuations for a variety of reasons beyond Specialty Chemicals' control.
-The deregulation of electric power makes short-term future costs for electric power uncertain in certain jurisdictions in which this business operates.
+If Specialty Chemicals were unable to obtain electricity at reasonable prices and on acceptable terms, the result would be a negative impact on its results of operations.
+Electricity prices in some jurisdictions are subject to fluctuations for a variety of reasons beyond Specialty Chemicals' control, for instance, energy price volatilities in deregulated energy markets, regulatory and compliance risks, climate policies and carbon pricing.
+All can make near-term costs for electric power uncertain.
 There is no assurance that Specialty Chemicals will continue to be able to secure adequate supplies of electricity at reasonable prices or on acceptable terms.